13 Must-See Famous Buildings in Chicago

 Abandon dry land and revel in the White City’s scintillating sites and monuments from Lake Michigan on your professionally narrated cruise tour.

 For decades, the Willis Tower was the world’s tallest building until it was dethroned in 1996.
-Today it holds on to the title as the second tallest building in North America.
+Today it holds on to the title as the second tallest building in North America and is still one of the tallest buildings in the world.

-Another famous Chicago building that now goes by another name, is the staggeringly tall John Hancock Center.
+Another famous buildings Chicago that now goes by another name, is the staggeringly tall John Hancock Center.
+The 100-story skyscraper formerly known as John Hancock Center now simply goes by its address: 875 North Michigan.

 This one-of-a-kind attraction angles visitors 30 degrees over Michigan Avenue for a heart-pounding 40-second ride and jaw-dropping view.